OHA AmeriCorps VISTA Partnership Project

 AmeriCorps VISTA members serve full-time, forty hours per week in a capacity building role in statewide organizations, local public health departments or non-profits across the state of Oregon.
-Our VISTAs serve in areas of: community partnership development, volunteer recruitment and training, fundraising, communication and marketing, and more.
+Our VISTAs serve in areas of: community partnership development, health equity, volunteer recruitment and training, fundraising, communication and marketing, and more.
 Work is typically done in a professional office setting and there are many opportunities for training and professional development.

-In August 2019 the OHA VISTA celebrated it's 10th year and conducted a program evaluation, culminating in a report A
+In August 2019 the OHA VISTA celebrated it's 10th year and conducted a program evaluation, culminating in a report

 Explore open positions around Oregon